 - Contact information (a website without proper contact information looks suspicious)

-- NiceCash Social media presence (since this supposed to be #1 Influencer)
+- NiceCash Social media presence (since this is supposed to be the #1 Influencer)

 - And other interesting stuff as well